 Middle Fork of the Salmon River - Idaho

 This 99.7-mile drift of Idaho's Middle Fork of the Salmon has 32 named rapids, with several class III and IV whitewater rapids.
 Spectacular and rugged country.
 Solitude River Trip's season runs early June through mid-September.
-Book early.
+Sold out for 2019.
+Book now for 2020.

 Fly Fishing - Solitude River Trips